JarryShaw/PyPCAPKit/CONTRIBUTING.md

 ```

 The generator needs only the standard library, so it runs against a bare interpreter.
 The
-`Changelog drift` job in `.github/workflows/unit-tests.yml` runs `--check` on every push and pull
+`Changelog drift` job in `.github/workflows/unit-tests.yml` runs `--check` on every push to `main`
-request, and a hand-edited `CHANGELOG.md` will fail it.
+and every pull request targeting it, and a hand-edited `CHANGELOG.md` will fail it.

 ## Documentation